LuciNyan/pixel-profile/README.md

 ![Pixel Profile](.github/img/card.png)
 **Pixel Profile**: Generate pixel art profiles from your GitHub data

-> This Pixel Profile project would not have been possible without these three amazing projects:
+> This Pixel Profile project would not have been possible without these amazing projects:
 >
 > [Github Readme Stats](https://github.com/anuraghazra/github-readme-stats): One of the best tools out there for generating awesome Github stats cards.
 >
 > [resvg-js](https://github.com/yisibl/resvg-js): A high-performance SVG renderer and toolkit.
 >
 > [Satori](https://github.com/vercel/satori): An enlightened library to convert HTML and CSS to SVG.
+>
+> [Jubilee](https://ko-fi.com/8pxl) A truly unmatched pixel artist! ❤️

 ## Overview